-Localization often goes beyond translating content into different languages.
-You might require different versions of the same language for certain regions, clients or audience.
-This guide provides you with best practices to tackle this with Phrase.
+Localization goes beyond mere translation.
+Sometimes, you might need different versions of the same language for certain regions, clients, or audiences.
+Here are some best practices for tackling this challenge with Phrase.

 - Your product might have a different branding in regions where the same language is spoken